canarybuilds/zulip/templates/zerver/help/import-from-slack.md

 - Slack does not export user settings, so users in your organization may want to [customize their account settings](/help/getting-started-with-zulip).

-- Slack's user roles are mapped to Zulip's [user roles](/help/roles-and-permissions) in the following way:
+- Slack's user roles are mapped to Feniks Chat's [user roles](/help/roles-and-permissions) in the following way:

 | Slack role              | Feniks Chat role    |